- Home

 Using percentages to solve real-world problems involving tax, tip, discount, markup, and simple interest.

-Why is Percent Applications important?
+What is the Percent Applications formula?

 How Percent Applications Connects to Other Ideas